-If you want to go somewhere a bit more fancy for lunch or dinner then Villa Bianca is the answer.
+If you want to go somewhere a bit fancier for lunch or dinner then Villa Bianca is the answer.
 It’s a long-standing Italian restaurant down the laneway of Perrin’s Court.
-It’s gorgeous from the outside as its covered in flowers and in the warmer months you can eat on the small terrace overlooking Perrin’s court.
+It’s gorgeous from the outside as it’s covered in flowers and in the warmer months, you can eat on the small terrace overlooking Perrin’s court.

 And there you have it!
 All of my local, insider tips and things to do in Hampstead, London!